ramaanoFullStack/ramaanoFullStack/README.md

 ### Hi there 👋

-I'm a Front-end Software Engineer, designer, audiofile, and forever a student based in the Johannesburg area.
+I'm a Front-End Software Engineer, designer, audiofile, and forever a student based in the Johannesburg area.
 I'm interested in development, music, and building amazing front-ends online.
 I work on random projects in my free time!

 ## Welcome to my GitHub
 ### Platforms & Skills: